-Venezuela’s Supreme Tribunal of Justice (TSJ; the highest court and head of the judicial branch) takes over all legislative powers from the opposition-majority National Assembly.
-This decision was reversed a few days later, on the 1st of April.
+Venezuela’s Supreme Tribunal of Justice (the highest court in the country and head of the judicial branch) takes over all legislative powers from the opposition-majority National Assembly.
+This decision is reversed a few days later on the 1st of April.

 The opposition calls for a large scale “mega-march” on 19 April; Maduro announces the creation of 2000 security checkpoints and 200,000 additional authorities to stop the march.

 Maduro orders the expansion of the Venezuelan National Militia to include 500,000 of his most loyal supporters.